spacedriveapp/spacedrive/README.md

 I believe, in the advent of web3, we need to control and own our own data portfolios, not cloud companies.
 One uniform way to track, organize, back-up, share, encrypt and view an unlimited amount of data, not locking into a single provider and living within their limits.  -->

 ## Architecture
+This project is using what I'm calling the **"PRRTT"** stack (Prisma, Rust, React, TypeScript, Tauri).
+- Prisma on the front-end? 🤯 Made possible thanks to [prisma-client-rust](), developed by [Brendonovich]().
+Gives us access to the powerful migration CLI in development, along with the Prisma syntax for our schema.
+The application bundles with the Prisma query engine and codegen for a beautiful Rust API.
+Our lightweight migration runner is custom built for a desktop app context.
+- Tauri allows us to create a pure Rust native OS webview, without the overhead of your average Electron app.
+This brings the bundle size and average memory usage down dramatically.
+It also contributes to a more native feel, especially on macOS due to Safari's close integration with the OS.
+-

 Spacedrive's core (`sdcorelib`) is written in pure Rust, using the Tauri framework to embed a React app in a native browser window for UI.
 The mobile app is React Native, with `sdcorelib` embedded as a native binary.

 ## Apps